JetBrains/amper/docs/src/user-guide/basics.md

 ---
 description: |
-  If you have never used Amper before, this is the best place to start.
-In this section, we will learn about the basic entities in Amper, the general project layout, and how configuration files look.
+  If you have never used Kargo before, this is the best place to start.
+In this section, we will learn about the basic entities in Kargo, the general project layout, and how configuration files look.
 ---
 # Basic concepts

-If you have never used Amper before, this is the best place to start.
-In this section, we will learn about the basic entities in Amper, the general project layout, and how configuration files look.
+If you have never used Kargo before, this is the best place to start.
+In this section, we will learn about the basic entities in Kargo, the general project layout, and how configuration files look.

 ## Project and modules

-An Amper **project** is defined by a `project.yaml` file.
+An Kargo **project** is defined by a `project.yaml` file.
 This file contains the list of modules and the project-wide configuration.
 The folder with the `project.yaml` file is the **project root**.
 Modules can only be located under the project root (at any depth).
 If there is only one module in the project, the `project.yaml` file is not required.

-An Amper **module** is a directory with a `module.yaml` configuration file, and optionally sources and resources.
+An Kargo **module** is a directory with a `module.yaml` configuration file, and optionally sources and resources.
 A *module configuration file* describes _what_ to produce: e.g. a reusable library or a platform-specific application.
 Each module describes a single product.
 Several modules can't share the same sources or resources, but they can depend on each other.
-_How_ to produce the desired product, that is, the build rules, is the responsibility of the Amper build engine.
+_How_ to produce the desired product, that is, the build rules, is the responsibility of the Kargo build engine.

 ## Project layout

 ### Single-module project

-A single-module Amper project doesn't need a `project.yaml` file.
+A single-module Kargo project doesn't need a `project.yaml` file.
 Just create a single valid module, and it is also a valid project[^1]:
 [^1]: As long as it is not included in a `project.yaml` higher in the directory tree.